 The interpersonal component involves:

-Heterosexism is the societal and institutional privileging of heterosexuality as the norm.
-As a result, many people who begin to recognize feelings of attraction or sexual desire toward someone who, at birth, was assigned a sex that is the same as theirs, experience a sense of dissonance.
-There is on some level a recognition that their feelings are not aligned with societal expectations about the appropriate targets for sexual desire or attraction.
+Cisheterosexism is the societal and institutional privileging of heterosexuality, cisgender identity, and binary sex assignment as the norm.
+As a result, many people who begin to recognize feelings of attraction or identification that do not align with those expectations experience a sense of dissonance.
 This recognition of difference of experience is for many people the beginning of their coming out process.

-Heterosexism also functions simultaneously alongside sexism to construct and reinforce the existence of two distinct gender categories (i.e., male and female) each with specific parameters for "appropriate" enactment or performance of being "male" or "female".
-Sexism as a system privileges cisgender males and masculinity.
+Cisheterosexism functions simultaneously alongside sexism to construct and reinforce the existence of two distinct gender categories (i.e., man and woman) each with specific parameters for "appropriate" enactment or performance of being "male" or "female".
+Sexism, as a system, privileges cisgender men and masculinity.
 As a result of these systems, there is a similar but distinct process of coming out with respect to gender identity and gender expression.